jmeade11/mustlovedogs/lesson1.md

 Inside Ionic Lab, there's a dropdown link on the top left that reads "Platforms".
 You can choose to show multiple versions of the app side-by-side on different device platforms.
 (This is why you want to use Chrome, the lab features only work in Chrome AFAIK).

+To stop the local server from running, go back to VSC and type `CTRL+C` in the integrated terminal.

+## Next Step

 :tada: **Awesome!** :tada: You've installed the tools needed for Ionic development and learned how to create and run projects.
 When you're done looking at the starter app I created for you, you can go on to the next step and learn about the file structure and how to make some simple changes to add some of the features we need.

-To stop the local server from running, go back to VSC and type `CTRL+C` in the integrated terminal.